Copyright © 1973, 2001, M A Padlipsky;

 A mutual friend of MAP's and ours (Esq., RIP) hastened to point out that it's a comic fool character in Shakespeare who suggests Lawyers should be the first to the wall.

-The [!] notes the double-meaning acquired by wasp=W.A.S.P. in the centuries since Swift, that coincidentally works quite well here.
 Does that make MAP the Pierre Mendard to Swift's Cervante, in that the re-telling has greater ironic depth? — - Ed.

 It’s tempting, but is it enough?